Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

 # Time Complexity: Instructions

 Today we're going to practice analyzing a few functions' time complexities.
 This is a unique topic; you'll have to be able to conjure the time complexity of your code on the spot in interviews, and you'll be expected to do so without the benefit of Googling the basics (like "What is a logarithm?").
-Because of that, we have some special rules:

-1. No Googling!
-Or Stack Overflowing or Asking Jeeves.
-Your resources are the TAs and your notes.
-2. Pay careful attention to the **STOP** signs in the project.
-At these points, you'll be directed to pause to explain something to your partner or to a TA.
-This is for *you*, the person doing the explaining.
-The best way to learn something is to teach it, so strive to be clear and thorough when you are the explainer!
-3. When you get to a **STOP** or you get stuck, post in the #placements-queue channel on Slack.
+1. Explain this as clearly as possible to your partner.
+Take good notes on how you're answering each question because solutions will be sent out tonight!
-4. The partner sitting on the left is now **Partner A**, and on the right sits **Partner B**.
+2. The partner sitting on the left is now **Partner A**, and on the right sits **Partner B**.

 Notice also that we are somewhat language agnostic in this assignment -- that't intentional.
 Some of the subtler time complexity points do depend upon what language you're using, but for the most part the language won't matter for the big stuff.
 There are some exceptions, but for today, assume language doesn't matter.